 Triple Store.
-The RDF store is OpenLink Virtuoso here.
+The RDF store is OpenLink Virtuoso here, although it can be swapped out for any other triple store (e.g. for licensing reasons).
 The triple store is the single source of truth.

 Kafka.
 Events are published in Kafka topics.
 These topics can be subscribed to by any interested microservice.